Part IV

 Clay (Earth): structure, boundary, integrity

-Water: cleansing, emotion, reciprocity
+Water: cleansing, reciprocity, emotion

-Seed (Fire in potential): growth, transformation
+Seed (Fire held in potential): growth, transformation

 Leaf (Air): breath, communication, renewal

-You did not pollute the water without reparation.
+You did not pollute water without repair.

-You did not strip the soil without rest.
+You did not strip soil without rest.

 You did not burn without ceremony.